Health, Wellness and Safety

 What are the symptoms of the coronavirus?

-Reported illnesses have ranged from mild symptoms to severe illness for confirmed coronavirus disease 2019 (COVID-19) cases.
-Symptoms may appear 2-14 days after exposure and may include fever, cough and shortness of breath.
+Reported illnesses have ranged from having no symptoms to mild symptoms to severe illness for confirmed COVID-19 cases.
+Symptoms may appear 2-14 days after having been in close contact with someone who has tested positive for COVID-19 over the past 14 days.
 Learn more about the symptoms on our Symptoms & Reporting page.

 What if I get sick?